Last amended 13 May 2020

 Request access: You have the right to be granted access to the personal data we have registered about you, insofar as our duty of confidentiality does not prevent this.
 To ensure that the personal data are disclosed to the correct person, we may require that a request for access is made in writing or that the person’s identity is verified in some other way.

 Request correction or deletion: You may ask us to correct inaccurate personal data or to delete your personal data.
-We will, as far as possible, accommodate a request to delete personal data, but we cannot do so if their are weighty reasons not to delete the personal data, such as if we must store the data for documentation purposes.
+We will, as far as possible, accommodate a request to delete personal data, but we cannot do so if there are weighty reasons not to delete the personal data, such as if we must store the data for documentation purposes.

-Data portability In some cases, you may have access to receive the personal data you have provided us with in order to have these data transferred in a machine-readable format to another law firm.
+Data portability: In some cases, you may have access to receive the personal data you have provided us with in order to have these data transferred in a machine-readable format to another law firm.
 If technically possible, in some cases it will be possible to have these data transferred directly to another law firm.

 Complaints to the supervisory authority: If you disagree with the way in which we process your personal data, you may file a complaint with the Norwegian Data Protection Authority.